$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Experiments

-Furthermore, Tab. \ref{tab:tum} shows the accuracy comparison of asynchronous $D^2$VINS ($D^2$VINS (async) in the table), we find that asynchronous $D^2$VINS performs close to that of synchronous methods.
-However, in some cases, the accuracy of asynchronous methods can show some instability in ATE.
-Considering the advantages of asynchronous methods in communication, deploying asynchronous versions in realistic environments is an acceptable tradeoff.
+Furthermore, Table \ref{tab:tum} and Table \ref{tab:omni} present accuracy comparisons of asynchronous $D^2$VINS (labeled as $D^2$VINS (async) in the tables).
+We observe that its performance closely parallels that of synchronous methods.
+However, in some instances, asynchronous $D^2$VINS exhibits slight instability in ATE.
+Given the communication benefits of asynchronous methods, opting for their deployment in real-world environments represents a reasonable compromise.